 iTunes was one of the first music and media streaming and download services and it provided an exciting service that allowed music fans to access all of their favorite songs and albums online.
-Besides, it’s also a mobile device management app built in macOS that allows you to sync and back up your iPhone/iPad/iPod Touch.
+It’s also a mobile device management app built in macOS that allows you to sync and back up your iPhone or iPad.

 “Three all-new apps — Apple Music, Apple Podcasts and Apple TV— replace iTunes and make it easy and fun to discover and enjoy music, TV shows, movies and podcasts on Mac.”